 Applicant must have a Ph.D. or M.D. degree.
 This application is for a training position and requires a mentor who is knowledgeable about PKD and the project.
 Applicants must describe a clear career path and explain how this project is relevant to that path.
 A mentor may sponsor only one applicant.

-Applicants are evaluated by our Grants Review Committee, comprised of members of the Scientific Advisory Committee and independent outside reviewers.
+Applicants are evaluated by our Grants Review Committee, comprised of members of the Scientific Advisory Committee.
 Applications are given a priority score based on the scientific merit of the project, its relevance to PKD research, and the training potential of the applicant.
 Funding of awards is based on the priority score, the recommendations of the Grants Review Committee and the availability of funds.
 Recipients submit mid-cycle and final reports to update on their progress.

 The principal goal of our research grant program is the development of clinical interventions for the treatment of PKD.
 This program funds basic laboratory research aimed at increasing understanding of the genetic and pathological processes involved in PKD as well as research with an obvious or direct potential to accelerate the development of potential therapies.

-Requests for research grant applications are released in the summer or fall of the odd-numbered years (2013, 2015, etc.) and are awarded in February of the following year.
+Request for applications for fellowships are released in October with a January deadline.
 Each grant recipient receives $80,000 per year for two years.
 After the first year of funding, grant recipients submit updates on the progress of their research.
 After the final year of funding, grant recipients submit the results of their studies in a final report.

 Applicants must have an M.D., Ph.D. or equivalent degree and hold a faculty appointment at the institution where the research will be conducted.
 Applicants need not be United States citizens.

 A scientific peer review process determines the scientific merit of each proposal.
-The review is conducted by our Scientific Advisory Committee and additional ad hoc reviewers as needed.
+Applicants are evaluated by our Grants Review Committee, comprised of members of the Scientific Advisory Committee, a Stakeholder Advisory Committee and independent outside scientific reviewers.

 Applications are judged on the following: